 Building has commenced on a new surf club at Mona Vale Beach.

-Mona Vale Surf Life Saving Club (SLSC) members were joined by construction workers and by local dignitaries including Northern Beaches Mayor Michael Regan and Member for Pittwater Rob Stokes at a sod turning ceremony at Mona Vale Beach on Friday, 28 May.
+Mona Vale Surf Life Saving Club (SLSC) members were joined by construction workers and local dignitaries, including Northern Beaches Mayor Michael Regan and Member for Pittwater Rob Stokes, at a sod turning ceremony at Mona Vale Beach on Friday, 28 May.

 The new surf club is being built by Kane Constructions, which has recently completed construction of the new Ambulance Station at nearby Mona Vale Hospital, which is currently undergoing a fit out.
 The construction cost of the surf club is forecast to be $7.3m which is being funded by contributions from club members, Northern Beaches Council and $4.5m in funding from the State Government, according to Mr Stokes.

 Mona Vale SLSC is the second complete rebuild of a surf club on the Northern Beaches being undertaken this year, with Long Reef SLSC also being rebuilt and planning underway for upgrades to Newport SLSC, Dee Why SLSC and Manly LSC.

 Mayor Michael Regan, Pittwater MP Rob Stokes, Mona Vale SLSC President Paula Tocquer and Mona Vale SLSC Life Member Alan Mason spoke to the assembled crowd.
 A full video of their speeches can be viewed below.

 There to celebrate the occasion was one of the club’s longest-serving members, 77-year-old Chris Boss who joined in 1959, and one of its youngest members, 9-year-old Avigail Kedmi who joined as a six-year-old nipper in 2018.
 Together they had their handprints cast in plaster to be displayed in the new clubhouse (image below).